 List of described attractions by islands

-Hawaiian Islands here are divided in 8 main islands and Northwestern Hawaiian Islands:
+Hawaiian Islands are a state of the United States.
+This state here is divided in 8 main islands and Northwestern Hawaiian Islands:

 |Wai'ale'ale Falls, Weeping Wall||Waterfalls|